Training Path of Extra Inference

 ShopsYesMonster Houses

-This dungeon utilizes an inference mechanic which auto-narrows down unidentified items to 3 options.
+This dungeon utilizes an inference mechanic which narrows down unidentified items to 3 possibilities.

 The last item identified by the player doesn't have to be inside the inventory to be received as a reward.